Christina's Husband and Kid Opening Presents

 4. Business Stress Follows You to Bed, Vacation, and Special Occasions

+You go on vacation, but you check your email every thirty minutes.
+You go to bed, but your brain is spinning through tomorrow's to-do list.
 You're at your kid's birthday party, but you're mentally freaking out about a client deadline.

 The business stress is like a smoke detector with a dying battery — beeping constantly, following you to every room in your house.
 You can try to ignore it, but it's always there, interrupting every moment.